 Candidates for percutaneous discectomy include those who:

-At The Center for Pain Management, we offer percutaneous discectomy as well as other spine surgery techniques.
+At The Center for Musculoskeletal Disorders, we offer percutaneous discectomy as well as other spine surgery techniques.
 We are experienced in this surgery and offer this minimally invasive approach after exhausting all other conservative treatments.
-Check out our conditions and treatments pages for more information.